I walk for several more hours.

 Stings, doesn’t it?

-Let’s pretend I did that on purpose and consider that my counter-strike.
+Let’s pretend I did that on purpose and consider it my counter-strike.

 Still, things aren’t looking good for me.
-That rabbit is going to come back even harder in just a few seconds, and there are two more on the way, though those’re a bit further away from me, so they’ll only arrive in time to feast on my corpse.
+That rabbit is going to come back even harder in just a few seconds, and there are two more on the way, though those are a bit further away from me, so they’ll only arrive in time to feast on my corpse.

 I look around me to try and find a way out.